UNIVERSITY OF WISCONSIN River Falls

 WILL I BE AN EMPLOYEE OF UWRF?

-No. All teachers are employees of Yeungjin College (UWRF is a partner in the DGEV project).
+No. All teachers are employees of Yeungjin University (UWRF is a partner in the DGEV project).

 DO I NEED TO GET MY OWN VISA?

 The process of obtaining an E-2 visa to teach English in Korea is a process that involves several steps - some taken by the teacher, some by UWRF, and some by Korean administrators at DGEV.
 UWRF works closely with all incoming teachers to guide them through the entire process.
 Initial advice can also be given to teachers considering submitting an application for a teaching position.

 DO I HAVE TO PAY ANYTHING UPFRONT?